Midlife Melody

 About

-After years of sacrifice and hard work, Holly Leftwich has achieved a major milestone: she’s a homeowner.
-And not just anywhere, but in Cincinnati, Ohio, a city she chose specifically for her vibrant daughter, Ainsley, a gifted guitarist who has landed a recording deal.
+Holly Leftwich, a single mother who’s spent her life surviving instead of thriving, has never been lucky in love.
+After years of sacrifice and hard work, she's a homeowner in Cincinnati, Ohio, a city she chose specifically for her vibrant daughter, Ainsley, a gifted guitarist who has landed a recording deal.

 Trailer